-It is decisive here.
-The potential defendants' efforts to chill Texas-based speech on climate and energy policies impinges on Texas's sovereignty in two related ways:
+Here, the potential defendants' efforts to chill Texas-based speech on climate and energy policies impinges on Texas's sovereignty in two related ways.

-First, it seeks to wrest control of Texas climate and energy policies from the people of Texas, striking at the heart of Texas's sovereign right to self-governance.
-The State of Texas's "sovereignty is vested in 'the people," Wasson Interests, Ltd. v.
+First, the potential defendants seek to put their thumb on the scale of Texas climate and energy policies, striking at the heart of Texas's sovereign right to self-governance.
+The State of Texas's "sovereignty is vested in 'the people,'" Wasson Ints., Ltd. v.
 City of Jacksonville, 489 S.W.3d 427, 433 (Tex.
-2016), and is primarily (though not exclusively) embodied in "the right to make laws"-the right of the people to determine the laws, policies, and regulations by which they will be governed, see ALEXIS DE TOCQUEVILLE, DEMOCRACY IN AMERICA 139 (Literary Classics 2004).
+2016), and is primarily (though not exclusively) embodied in the right to make laws-the right of the people to determine the laws, policies, and regulations by which they will be governed.

 Commandeering speech (especially political speech) intrudes on this sovereign prerogative because "[s]peech is an essential mechanism of democracy."
 See Citizens United, 558 U.S. at 339.
 The marketplace of ideas, afforded by robust First Amendment freedoms, allows our state legislature to make informed decisions based on the full spectrum of information and on constituents' policy preferences.
-Texans have already declared their preference on hydrocarbon production: the "development of all the natural resources of this state [is] a public right and duty."
+Here, as amicus TCJL rightly notes, the "[potential defendants'] attempt to establish such policy through litigation, as opposed to the ballot box, constitutes a direct attack on the sovereignty of this state."
+TCJL Amicus Br.
+6. Texans have already declared their preference on hydrocarbon production: the "development of all the natural resources of this state [is] a public right and duty."
 TEX.
 NAT.
 RES.
 CODE § 89.001.
 The potential defendants' attempt to override that democratic decision triggers the State's interest.

-Second, the potential defendants' suits complain of oil-and-gas exploration, production, and marketing by key members of the Texas energy industry and thus threaten Texas's economy by "h[o]ld[ing]" Texas energy companies "to account."
-FOF/COL ¶ 34; id. ¶ 10 (noting goal to "drive divestment from Exxon[Mobil]"); Grewal, 971 F.3d at 493 (noting defendant's "intent to crush" Texas company as relevant to jurisdiction).
+Second, the potential defendants' suits complain of oil-and-gas exploration, production, and marketing by prominent members of the Texas energy industry and thus threaten Texas's economy by "h[o]ld[ing]" Texas energy companies "to account."
+FOF/COL ¶ 34; see id. ¶ 10; Grewal, 971 F.3d at 493.
 Texas is the top energy-producing state in the country and, if it were a nation, it would be one of the top energy-producing nations in the world.
-No surprise, then, that the industry's impact on Texas's economy is substantial.
-It supports 428,234 Texas jobs and, between 2007 and 2019, contributed \$149 billion in taxes and state royalties.3 As the court of appeals recognized, the energy industry "is vital to Texas's economic well-being."
-Op.
-20.
+As Texas Governor Greg Abbott observed, "the energy industry is vital to economic growth in Texas" and "contribut[es] billions of dollars a year in taxes and royalties."
+Governor Amicus Ltr.
+1. Thus, the potential defendants' impact on Texas's economy, the Texas energy industry's employees' economic and informational interests, and the constitutional rights of the industry's many members is substantial.
+It supports 428,234 Texas jobs and, between 2007 and 2019, contributed \$149 billion in taxes and state royalties.

-3 See Tex.
-Oil & Gas Ass'n, Texas Oil & Natural Gas Industry Annual Energy & Economic Impact Report 2019, at 2, 10 (Jan.
+See TEX.
+OIL & GAS ASS'N, TEXAS OIL & NATURAL GAS INDUSTRY ANNUAL ENERGY & ECONOMIC IMPACT REPORT 2019, at 2, 10 (Jan.
 14, 2020), http://docs.txoga.org/files/1464-economic-impact-report-1.14.20.pdf.